Keyring-Network/core-contracts/docs/index.md

      @param version Cache organization version.
      @param trader The user to inspect.
      @param admissionPolicyId The admission policy for the credential to inspect.
      @return timestamp The timestamp established when the credential was recorded.
+0 if no credential.

 ## KeyringZkVerifier